EverydayDesignStudio/guides/script-on-startup.md

  [Service]
  Type=idle
- ExecStart=/usr/bin/python /home/pi/sample.py
+ ExecStart=/usr/bin/python3 /home/pi/sample.py

  [Install]
  WantedBy=multi-user.target
 ```
-You should save and exit the nano editor.
+You should save and exit the editor.

 This defines a new service called “Sample Service” and we are requesting that it is launched once the multi-user environment is available.
 The “ExecStart” parameter is used to specify the command we want to run.
 The “Type” is set to “idle” to ensure that the ExecStart command is run only when everything else has loaded.
 Note that the paths are absolute and define the complete location of Python as well as the location of our Python script.